GyverLibs/FastBot/README_EN.md

     - Removed at least 3200 ms
     - Added Unicode processing (Russian language, emoji).
 Thanks to Gleb Zhukov!
     - Extra spaces are removed from the menu, it became easier to work
-    - Support esp32
+    - support esp32
     - Big optimization
     - Added callbacks to inlineMenu
     - Added user ID
     - Added editing messages and a bunch of everything

 - v2.1:
+    - More optimization
-    - More optimization- Added text formatting (markdown, html)
+    - Added text formatting (markdown, html)
     - Added a reply to the message

 - v2.2: